ric2thiss/HRMIS/docs/setup/INSTALLATION.md

 ## 📋 Overview

-This guide provides step-by-step instructions for installing the DICT Project on your local development environment.
+This guide provides step-by-step instructions for installing the DICT HRMIS on your local development environment.

 > ℹ️ **Note**: Ensure you have completed all [Prerequisites](./PREREQUISITES.md) before proceeding.